Northshore Mall: 2010s

 Other retailers joined the mall over time, including Newbury Comics in 2012, Uniqlo and LoveSac in 2014, Michael Kors in 2016, and Flying Tiger Copenhagen in 2018, the latter being their first New England store.
 The Flying Tiger store closed in November 2020, alongside the other New England locations.

 In 2017, renovations began outside the mall to add two new restaurants, Bancroft & Co. and Tony C's Sports Bar and Grill, and an outdoor stage for community events and performances.
 Other additions include two additional fast-casual restaurants, a new patio and landscape, and renovations to the food court and restrooms.
 This new area is called The Promenade.

 On June 29, 2018, Toys "R" Us closed as part of the chain's liquidation.
 The store shared a 63,000-square-foot building, built in 1994 on the former Sears & Roebuck site, with an Ulta Beauty cosmetic store, according to city records.
 The toy store rented about 45,000 square feet, and its space is valued at $4.9 million.
 In February 2019, the former Toys "R" Us spot would be the new home of the PGA Tour Superstore golf shop.

 On May 31, 2018, it was announced that Sears would be closing its 450,000 square foot store as part of a plan to close 78 stores nationwide.
 The store closed on September 2, 2018, just ten days shy of the mall's 60th anniversary.
 The Sears building, completed in 1978, was demolished in February 2019.
 Site work is ongoing to prepare for construction.
 At this time the hallways that accessed Sears are closed and stores occupying them have been temporarily relocated.
 Health club chain Life Time Inc., which has locations in Burlington and Chestnut Hill, plans to build a standalone three-story health club adjacent to the Sears site.
 Simon is also planning to add new restaurants to the exterior of the building surrounding a newly renovated entrance.

 2020s

-On January 7, 2025, it was announced that Nordstrom would be closing on January 31, and a Dick's Sporting Goods will occupy the former Nordstrom space by 2026.
-This Dicks store will be one of their House of Sport concept stores, which is larger than a typical Dick’s store and features a batting cage, golf simulator, rock wall and outdoor field with a track.
+On January 7, 2025, it was announced that Nordstrom would be closing on January 31, and that Dick's House of Sport would be replacing the store.
+The House of Sport stores are larger than a typical Dick’s store and feature a batting cage, golf simulator, rock wall and outdoor field with a track.